Bill of Sale Requirements in Colorado

 - Just fill out, print, and sign

-Bill of Sale in Colorado
+What is a Bill of Sale for a Car in Colorado?

 A bill of sale is a record proving a change in vehicle ownership at the time of the sale or gifting.
 Colorado requires a bill of sale only in specific circumstances, though generally requires only a title transfer to assign ownership from a seller to a buyer.
 Even if your transaction doesn't require a bill of sale, it's still a good idea to have one as a receipt of your purchase or sale, a helpful record for tax time, or as protection against legal issues in the event the buyer does not register or abandons the vehicle.